Riverbraid/Riverbraid-Core/README.md

 Certification is required for official or institutional use.

+⸻

 Breaking Changes

 Any change to:
-	•	formulas
+	•	Formulas
-	•	thresholds
+	•	Thresholds
-	•	mode-selection logic
+	•	Mode-selection logic

-is a breaking change and requires:
+constitutes a breaking change and requires:
-	•	a new version
+	•	A new version
-	•	a new audit hash
+	•	A new audit hash
-	•	governance approval
+	•	Governance approval

+⸻

 Usage Example